 In other words, while the UK and Australia have a tax treaty, navigating the tax world in the United Kingdom is slightly more complicated than in other countries.
 As such, Australians moving to the United Kingdom may want to speak to an expert to get their affairs in order.

 Do you need more advice on navigating your tax status as an Australian expat in the UK?
-Then get in touch with us at Expat Tax.
+Then get in touch with us at Expat Tax Services.
 We handle expat tax returns Australia wide and globally.